germanamz/api-builder/README.md

 # api-builder
+`api-builder` aims to take some of the best parts of [Loopback](https://loopback.io/) and the serverless world into the table.

+Currently, only AWS serverless services are supported... why?
+Because I have the most experience with them.

-It defines a CLI interface and framework for internal apis using npm and terraform to manage, develop and deploy REST API's.
+It defines a CLI interface and framework to use with npm and terraform to manage, develop and deploy REST API's (and their underlying infrastructure).

 ## Prerequisites